3urobeat/nodemcu-clock/README.md

 - Connect your board to your PC
   - Linux works out of the box, if Windows requires a driver (CH340?), please refer to the manufacturer's instructions
 - Select your board at 'env:' in the bottom panel. `nodemcuv2` is the ESP8266, `esp-wrover-kit` the ESP32
-- Click the '->' arrow in the bottom panel to compile & upload (flash) the firmware
+- Click the '->' arrow in the bottom panel to compile & upload (flash) the firmware.
+You might have to hold the 'BOOT'/'FLASH' button on your board
   - Port not found?
 Open the [configuration file](./platformio.ini) and adjust `upload_port` at the top, then retry
     Linux uses `/dev/ttyUSBn` syntax, Windows (I think) the `COMn` syntax, where n is the port number